 Chatham University in Pittsburgh, Pennsylvania, offers more than 60 graduate and undergraduate degrees, including an online MSN degree.
 Chatham has been recognized for its environmental sustainability efforts and instills best practices in its students.
 Apart from normally offered concentrations, online students are also given the ability to pursue other degrees and certifications at the same time as the online MSN study.
 One example is the BSN to DNP executive track which can be completed in just 56 credit hours.

-Concordia University in Mequon, Wisconsin serves a very large population of over 2,4000 students pursuing a degree in various fields.
-The online MSN program from Concordia is also very robust, allowing students the option of a few different specialization as well as the ability to complete an RN-BSN-MSN degree.
+Concordia University in Mequon, Wisconsin, serves a vast population of over 2,4000 students pursuing a degree in various fields.
+The online MSN program from Concordia is also very robust, allowing students to choose from a few different specializations and complete an RN-BSN-MSN degree.
 The streamlined degree allows working RNs with an associate’s to make the leap from RN to MSN within a single program.
 Another unique feature is the school’s focus on providing an education rooted in Christian values.

 Wilkes University is another top university in the country located in Pennsylvania.
 The online MSN from this school offers an extensive array of concentration areas including, adult-gerontology primary care nurse practitioner, family nursing practitioner, nurse executive, nursing education, nursing informatics, and psychiatric/mental health nurse practitioner.
 Each concentration requires 19 credit hours on top of the core MSN requirement of 24 credit hours.
 As with many other schools, Wilkes University also requires clinical hours in approved local institutions.